all4vik/walkthru2/README.md

 # walkthru2

+## Introduction
-Simple repo for walkthru 3 of fast.ai course
+This is a simple repo for walkthru 3 of fast.ai course.

+This is another paragraph

+## More details

+Here's a list:

+.first
+.second